 Sustainability in business has moved from a marketing advantage to a business driver within the past decade.
 The movement that began with corporate social responsibility and ESG shifted to become central to a company’s bottom line and, for publicly traded companies, their attractiveness to investors.

 With the volatility that we are going to see throughout 2020, companies that are not paying attention to the needs of Environmental, Social, and Governance (ESG) and impact investors could risk being behind the curve – and it is the board’s job to keep them on track.

 Corporate Social Responsibility and Sustainability are Maturing

-Corporate Social Responsibility (CSR) is a movement that was started over a decade ago to standardize implementation of sustainability measures and good corporate citizenship in the business world.
-It is now no longer enough to simply follow environmental laws and give donations.
-Your business has to be viewed as a good corporate and environmental citizen in order to attract new hires and bolster the brand.
+Corporate Social Responsibility (CSR) is a movement that started over a decade ago to standardize the implementation of sustainability measures and good corporate citizenship in the business world.
+It is now no longer enough to follow environmental laws and give donations.
+Your business has to be viewed as a good corporate and ecological citizen to attract new hires and bolster the brand.

 CSR has matured to the point where many large Canadian firms have a corporate social responsibility and/or sustainability executive at management level, and in some cases even an entire department devoted to CSR.